 By now you’ve probably heard of the huge business deal that closed in the single-family rental (SFR) market last week.
 If not—Invitation Homes and Starwood Waypoint Homes, two of the largest SFR landlords merged.
 It was a $4.3 billion dollar deal with a combined 82,000 homes in 17 metro areas.
 Pocket change, right?
 The merger … Continue reading SFR: How Does it Affect Homebuyers? by Brianna Gilpin

 The Libor index is going away.
 For U.S. consumers, its demise is most likely to be felt in adjustable-rate mortgages.
-So-called ARMs — where the interest rate rises and falls with broader indexes — are often closely tied to Libor, or the London interbank offered rate.
+So-called ARMs -- where the interest rate rises and falls with broader indexes -- are often closely tied to Libor, or the London interbank offered rate.
 While ARMs are out of favor these days, they … Continue reading A Mortgage Mystery: What Happens to ARMs When Libor Goes Away? by Christina Rexrode